jvbonin/yeoman-generator-dizmo/README.md

 Invoke the `dizmo:ext` sub-generator (after having invoked `yo dizmo`):

-    yo dizmo my-dizmo
+    yo dizmo my-dizmo --skip-install
-    cd my-dizmo/
-    yo dizmo:ext
+    cd my-dizmo && yo dizmo:ext

-Or simpler by directly enabling `dizmo:ext` sub-generator:
+Or simpler by directly enabling the `dizmo:ext` sub-generator:

     yo dizmo my-dizmo --ext

 This will run the basic generator and then apply on top of it the extended sub-generator.
-However, when you invoke above command, then the install step will be executed multiple times (once for the each generator).
+However, when you invoke the above command, then the install step will be executed multiple times (once for the each generator).
 To avoid that run:

     yo dizmo my-dizmo --ext --skip-install
     cd my-dizmo && npm install